fakhriyfasya/documentation/gitlab-runner-installation.md

 **1. Install OS for Gitlab-Runner**

-> Note : for this case, i using Ubuntu 22.04 for OS gitlab-runner
+> Note : in this case, i using Ubuntu 22.04 for OS gitlab-runner

 **2. Install Docker, because we using docker as a runner**